Sara-Hamdi/School-Management-System/README.md

 Features:

--Student Management: Add, edit,search(by name and batch) and delete student records.
+1-Student Management: Add, edit,search(by name and batch) and delete student records.
 View student information such as grades,batch and more.
--Teacher Management: Add, edit,search(by name and subject) and delete teacher records.
+2-Teacher Management: Add, edit,search(by name and subject) and delete teacher records.
 View teacher information such as subject and phone number
--Subject Management: Add, edit and delete subject records.
+3-Subject Management: Add, edit and delete subject records.
 Assign courses to teachers.
--Grade Management: Record student grades for each subject and view grade reports.
+4-Grade Management: Record student grades for each subject and view grade reports.